Skip to Content

 If you are feeling overwhelmed or if you just want a little extra guidance and support from an expert, seeking help from a qualified counselor can be wonderful too.

-Lisa T Perry Counseling in AshvilleLisa T Perry, MED, LPC, CCMHC, VMT-R is a Licensed Professional Counselor who can find the silly in the serious.
+Lisa T Perry Counseling in AshvilleLisa T Perry, MED, LCMHC, CCMHC, VMT-R is a Licensed Professional Counselor who can find the silly in the serious.
+If you’d like to learn how voice movement therapy can help you, reach out today!

 Find your voice, Listen to your voice